 Up to 6 days of walking - More Details on this walk

 Somerset Coast Path.
-Summer 2017 (bookings 2018) - Part of the brand new around England Coast Path, easy walking on a unique coastline, this is such a new trail that it's unknown to most walkers.
+Coming for next season - Part of the brand new around England Coast Path, easy walking on a unique coastline, this is such a new trail that it's unknown to most walkers.
 Great variety with beaches of fossils and stunning geology mixed with low clifftop walking and one of the most important birdwatching wetlands in the UK.
 Medieval Dunster and the unspoilt fishing port at Watchet, home of Coleridge’s Ancient Mariner.
 Around 3 days with plenty of options to extend the walk on linked routes.

-The Mendip Way – Summer 2017 (bookings Autumn 2017) - Walk the complete ridge of the Mendip Hills from the coast to inland Frome.
+The Mendip Way - Walk the complete ridge of the Mendip Hills from the coast to inland Frome.
 On the way the ravines and caves of Cheddar Gorge and Wookey Hole, timeless Somerset villages, historic Wells and the option to divert to Glastonbury and climbs its iconic Tor.
 Up to 5 days walking.
+More details on this walk

-The Exmoor Adventure - Summer 2017 (bookings 2018) The ultimate short break on Exmoor.
+The Exmoor Adventure - Coming for next season The ultimate short break on Exmoor.
 Three full days of walking that cover a different aspect of the National Park each day.
 Day 1 it’s the moors - climbing from sea level over Dunkerry Beacon and the moors' highest point to Simonsbath.
 Day 2 - the Gorges on the Two Moors Way to Little Switzerland (Lynmouth) on an exhilarating descent through the sparkling combes and gorges to reach the sea.
 Day 3, it’s the coast – and the best day of the Exmoor SW Coast Path as you return to your starting point at Porlock - a switchback trail of dramatic cliffs and coastal woodlands.
 3 day walking break with options to add more days

-The Exmoor & Quantock 100 mile Challenge - Summer 2017 (bookings 2018) For those who want the ultimate variety with a challenge!
+The Exmoor & Quantock 100 mile Challenge - Coming for next season For those who want the ultimate variety with a challenge!
 Walk the full Coleridge Way into Exmoor but return on the South West Coast Path to Minehead before continuing onto the unique West Somerset Coast Path.
 At the end of the 'Northern Jurassic Coast' you head inland on a new link trail The Two Castles Way to complete a full circle of just over 100 miles.
 Around 8 days walking but with lots of extension options on the way if you have time.

 Map of all